sandeepmiriyala03/AIHACK/README.md

-# MultiDecode
+# AksharaTantra

-MultiDecode is a fast, easy-to-use OCR (Optical Character Recognition) service that extracts text from images and documents in over 34+ languages.
+AksharaTantra is a fast, easy-to-use OCR (Optical Character Recognition) service that extracts text from images and documents in over 34+ languages.
 It enables users to quickly upload and analyze files, converting images to editable text with high accuracy.

 ## Key Features